Indigenous peoples of the Caribbean

-At the time of first contact between Europe and the Americas, the indigenous peoples of the Caribbean included the Taíno of the northern Lesser Antilles, most of the Greater Antilles and the Bahamas, the Kalinago of the Lesser Antilles, the Ciguayo and Macorix of parts of Hispaniola, and the Guanahatabey of western Cuba.
-The Kalinago have maintained an identity as an indigenous people, with a reserved territory in Dominica.
+At the time of first contact between Europe and the Americas, the Indigenous peoples of the Caribbean included the Taíno of the northern Lesser Antilles, most of the Greater Antilles and the Bahamas; the Kalinago of the Lesser Antilles; the Ciguayo and Macorix of parts of Hispaniola; and the Guanahatabey of western Cuba.
+The Kalinago have maintained an identity as an Indigenous people, with a reserved territory in Dominica.

 Introduction

 Some scholars consider it important to distinguish the Taíno from the neo-Taíno nations of Cuba, Puerto Rico, and Hispaniola, and the Lucayan of the Bahamas and Jamaica.
 Linguistically or culturally these differences extended from various cognates or types of canoe: canoa, piragua, cayuco to distinct languages.
 Languages diverged even over short distances.
-Previously these groups often had distinctly non-Taíno deities such as the goddess Jagua, strangely enough the god Teju Jagua is a major demon of indigenous Paraguayan mythology.
+Previously these groups often had distinctly non-Taíno deities such as the goddess Jagua.
+Strangely enough the god Teju Jagua is a major demon of Indigenous Paraguayan mythology.
 Still these groups plus the high Taíno are considered Island Arawak, part of a widely diffused assimilating culture, a circumstance witnessed even today by names of places in the New World; for example localities or rivers called Guamá are found in Cuba, Venezuela and Brazil.
 Guamá was the name of famous Taíno who fought the Spanish.

-Thus, since the neo-Taíno had far more diverse cultural input and a greater societal and ethnic heterogeneity than the true high Taíno (Rouse, 1992) of Boriquen (Puerto Rico) a separate section is presented here.
+Thus, since the neo-Taíno had far more diverse cultural input and a greater societal and ethnic heterogeneity than the true high Taíno (Rouse, 1992).
+Boriquen (Puerto Rico) is presented in a separate section.
 A broader language group is Arawakan languages.
 The term Arawak (Aruaco) is said to be derived from an insulting term meaning "eaters of meal" given to them by mainland Caribs.
 In turn the Arawak legend explains the origin of the Caribs as offspring of a putrid serpent.

 The social classes of the neo-Taíno, generalized from Bartolomé de las Casas, appeared to have been loosely feudal with the following Taíno classes: naboría (common people), nitaíno' (sub-chiefs, or nobles), bohique, (shamans priests/healers), and the cacique (chieftains, or princes).
 However, the neo-Taíno seem to have been more relaxed in this respect.